 Plus, it doesn't hurt that there are quite a few Bitcoin millionaires out there now.

 So, let’s begin with a rundown of Bitcoin before diving into its legality and the nuts and bolts.
 If you're looking for a quick and easy way to get started, check out Coinbase.
 It's an exchange and app that allows you to buy, sell, and store your Bitcoins.
-We love it because you can get $10 when you buy $100 in Bitcoin.
+We love it because you can get $5 when you open an account and make your first trade.